google/ads-api-report-fetcher/gcp/README.md

 Please notice the escaping of quotes for job's argument.

-### Parameters
+### Workflow Parameters

 * cloud_function - name for gaarf cloud function (by default `gaarf` but could be customized during deployment)
-* cloud_function_bq - name for gaarf-bq clound function (by default `gaarf-bq` but could be customized during deployment)
-* gcs_bucket - GCS bucket name where queries are storage, usually your GCP project id
+* gcs_bucket - GCS bucket name where queries are storage, by default your GCP project id
-* ads_queries_path - relative GCS path for ads queries, e.g. "gaarf/ads-queries/" (then workflow will fetch all files from gs://your_bucket/gaarf/adds-queries/*)
+* ads_queries_path - relative GCS path for ads queries, e.g. "gaarf/ads-queries/" (then workflow will fetch all files from gs://your_bucket/gaarf/adds-queries/*) (required)
-* bq_queries_path - relative GCS path for BigQuery queries, e.g. "gaarf/bq-queries"
+* bq_queries_path - relative GCS path for BigQuery queries, e.g. "gaarf/bq-queries" (required)
-* dataset - BigQuery dataset id for writing results of ads queries
+* dataset - BigQuery dataset id for writing results of ads queries (required)
+* bq_dataset_location - BigQuery dataset location, e.g. "europe", by default "us"
-* cid - Ads customer id, can either MCC or child account
+* cid - Ads customer id, can either MCC or child account (required)
-* ads_config_path - a full GCS path to your google-ads.yaml config, e.g. "gs://MYPROJECT/path/to/google-ads.yaml"
+* ads_config_path - a full GCS path to your google-ads.yaml config, e.g. "gs://MYPROJECT/path/to/google-ads.yaml" (required)
-* bq_dataset_location - BigQuery dataset location, e.g. "europe"
 * ads_macro - an object with macro for Ads queries, see the root [README](../README.md)
 * bq_macro - an object with macro for BigQuery queries, see the root [README](../README.md)
 * bq_sql - an object with sql parameters for BigQuery queries

-Please note, that parameters ads_macro, bq_macro, and bq_sql should be provided even if not used, in that case they should be just an empty object `{}`
+* bq_target - target argument for gaarf-bq (see [Postprocessing](../README.md#postprocessing)) (a dataset name)

 ## Deployment